Skip to main content

 This documentary is a Wyoming PBS production directed by Alpheus Media.

-Afar and Below: The Story of the Wyoming Trona Miners
+Afar & Below: The Story of the Wyoming Trona Miners

 The trona industry is deeply woven into Wyoming’s culture, yet the story of the miners who keep this massive industry running remains untold.
 During a day in their life underground, we dig into the community, culture, and history of these subterranean cities—and their impact on our lives back on the surface.